vivekgsheth/Canteen-Automation-System/README.md

 # Canteen-Automation-System
 Built using Django Framework and code behind is in Python.
+Database used was MySql.

 Working : New user gets registered into the system using unm, pwd, email, mobile no(signup).
 He is redirected to Login page(cas/login).